alankrantas/svelteapp-typescript-go/README.md

 ## Database Schemes and Test Data

 The SQLite database (`./db/data.sqlite3`) in this repo already contains the table `products` with 9 product records (which can be found in many Adam Freeman's books) and an empty table `orders`.
 You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to read the database.
+There is also a backup file in case you need to restore the database.

 Here's the SQL statements to recreate them: